rkaunismaa/NLP4HTML/README.md

 So now I am going to see if I can get the match stuff to fire ...
 Yup it works!
 Gonna do a full run through ... then, just for fun, I am going to install the latest release of Selenium from conda-forge and see if it breaks stuff.
 The current, working release, is 4.9.0 ... just in case you need to re-install it or build a new environment.

+OK ... selenium in the selenium environment has been updated to 4.15.2 ... gonna run a quick test to make sure nothing broke.

+Yup!
+Stuff still works!
+Nice!

+## Wednesday, December 6, 2023

+More scrapping.
+Brave is Version 1.60.125, Chromium 119.0.6045.199 ... this works.